For-a-few-DPPs-more/structure-factor/README.md

 ## How to use it

-A tutorial in Jupyter notebook is available.
+A tutorial in Jupyter notebook is available (...).
 You can read and work on the interactive tutorial Notebook (add link to the notebook), directly from your web browser, without having to download or install Python or anything.
 Just click, wait a little bit, and play with the notebook!

 ## How to cite this work

 If you use the structure_factor toolbox, please consider citing it with this piece of BibTeX:
+TBC

 ## Reproductibility

+TBC